marioyasuo/AutoMapper/Configuration-validation.md

     );
 ```

 To skip validation altogether for this map, use `MemberList.None`.
-This is the default when calling `ReverseMap()`.